RandomCreeper/two-stages-water-leakage-detection-and-localization/README.md

 - a 168-bin weekly-hour table

 #### 5. Model simplification
-The TinyML version replaces large stage-2 models with much smaller alternatives such as:
+The TinyML version replaces large Stage 2 models with much smaller alternatives such as:

 - linear confirmation models
 - prototype localizers